resucutie/beyond-software-list/index.md

 [KernelSU](https://kernelsu.org/) :c-android: - Patches the kernel directly for providing root access instead of giving on boot.
 Can cause fewer root detecions.
 [APatch](https://github.com/bmax121/APatch) :c-android: - Hybird of KerenlSU and Magisk, trying to have both benefits.

-[LSPosed](https://github.com/LSPosed/LSPosed) :c-android: - Framework that can modify the behavior of the system and apps directly from its source code.
-Maintained fork of Xposed.
-Can be replaced by [LSPatch](#application-modifications) for unrooted devices

 [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases) :c-android: - App to spoof root from apps

 ## Consoles (Homebrew)